Cole Whitt: Cup Series

-Whitt's first five races of the NASCAR playoffs resulted in finishes outside the top 30.
+Whitt's first five races of the NASCAR playoffs resulted in finishes outside the top-thirty.
 At Chicagoland, he ran into various problems and finished 35th, 10 laps down, followed by runs of 30th and four laps down (Loudon), 32nd and eight laps down (Dover), 34th and 42 laps down (Charlotte), and 34th and 25 laps down following a wreck with Michael McDowell (Talladega).
 In the return to Kansas, he ran 24th.
 On the final lap of Martinsville, cars stacked up in front of him, and he was pushed into Erik Jones, causing the latter to spin.
 He avoided the crash and finished 25th.
 Whitt closed the season by finishing 29th, 36th, and 28th at Texas, Phoenix, and Homestead, respectively.

 On February 6, 2018, Whitt announced he would step back to a part-time ride in 2018 with TriStar, sharing the ride with Corey LaJoie.
 Whitt stated that the part time change was due to him wanting to spend more time with family.
 Whitt started the season in Atlanta, where he qualified 32nd and finished 28th.
 On November 12, TriStar Motorsports announced the 2018 Can-Am 500 at ISM Raceway was his final race in NASCAR.

+Off-road racing

+In 2024, Whitt began competing in desert racing with a Volkswagen Beetle built by Sletten Engineering and Isenhouer Brothers Racing.
+He and his Beetle finished fifth in Class 11 at the 2025 Battle at Primm.

+Whitt has also used his Beetle in short course off-road racing.
+In 2025, he won the Class 11 World Championship at Crandon International Off-Road Raceway.